 because at No. 9 is Mozart's birthplace, the Mozarts Geburtshaus.
-In summer the street is densely packed with people.
+In summer, the street is densely packed with people.
 You can always escape for a while through one of the many arcades—mostly flower-bedecked and opening into delightful little courtyards—that link the Getreidegasse to the river and the Universitätsplatz.
-At No. 37 you'll find one of the most glamorous hotels in the world, the Goldener Hirsch—just look for its filigree-iron sign showing a leaping stag with gilded antlers.
+At No. 37 you'll find the glamorous Goldener Hirsch hotel—just look for its filigree-iron sign showing a leaping stag with gilded antlers.
 The Goldener Hirsch's interiors are marvels of Salzburgian gemütlichkeit, so, if you're appropriately attired, you may wish to view the lobby and enjoy an aperitif in its gorgeous bar, the watering hole of chic Salzburg.
-The southern end of Getreidegasse becomes Judengasse, part of the former Jewish ghetto area, which is also festooned with more of Salzburg's famous wrought-iron signs.
+The southern end of Getreidegasse becomes Judengasse, once the heart of the city's Medieval Jewish community, which is also packed with shops and galleries festooned with more of Salzburg's famous wrought-iron signs.

 Salzburg, A-5020, Austria

 We oftern walked up and down the Getreidegasse during our visit to Salzburg.
 The stores had beautiful items to sell, the windows were beutifully decorated and the people-watching were a treat as well.
 Salzburg is small so you really can't miss this street on your visit.
 Try to avoid major holidays or weekends when the streeet is too busy.

 Sep 12, 2002